Iconic journalist and author Joan Didion has died

 Didion was born in Sacramento, California in 1934 and began her career as a research assistant at Vogue after winning the Prix de Paris essay contest that was sponsored by the magazine.
 In the decades that followed, her writing appeared in publications including Life, Esquire, The New York Times and many more.

 She published her first book, a novel called Run, River, in 1963, followed by more fiction in the form of Play It As It Lays and A Book Of Common Prayer.
-In 2005, Didion wrote about the death of her husband John Gregory Dunne and the year that followed his passing.
+In 2005, Didion wrote about the death of her husband John Gregory Dunne and the year that followed his passing in The Year Of Magical Thinking.
 Six years later, she returned to the subject of grief, writing about the death of her daughter Quintana, who had died months before Dunne, in Blue Nights.

 She released her latest book South And West: From A Notebook in 2017, as well as a collection of essays called Let Me Tell You What I Mean earlier this year.